GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     ```

-6. Login as your subscription/resource group admin when prompted.
+6. Login as your subscription/resource group admin when prompted

 7. Switch to your Azure Portal, select **SQL Servers**.
 You should see a new SQL Server available that will be using the username and password values from your key vault: